Here to give you a voice

 You can refer yourself or ask another person to do this for you.

-Our office serves as an administration hub and although we do not provide a drop-in service, we will be happy to meet with you at your home or at a confidential place of your choosing.
+Our office serves as an administration hub and we do not provide a drop in service.
+Subject to mutual agreement however, we can meet with you at your home or at an alternative setting should this prove more suitable.